How to Change Internet Speed on Roku: Quick Fix [2023]

 Final Thoughts

-Roku has its own share of cheat codes that lets it access various hidden menus.
-Despite them being intended for developers only it still is accessible in commercial units too.
+Roku has its own share of cheat codes that let you access various hidden menus.
+Despite them being intended for developers only it still is accessible by us end-users.

 Due to this, the capability of the device skyrockets to great heights, especially considering the price point it comes in and its target demographic.

-Despite its shortcomings, the fact that Roku has left a hidden menu that enables users to take control of manually setting the appropriate bit rate is a commendable approach.
+Despite its shortcomings, the fact that Roku has left a hidden menu that enables users to take control of manually setting various aspects of the device is brilliant.

 I hope my troubleshooting guide on how to change the internet speeds on your Roku device has been a fruitful read and helped you achieve the same.